terrytaylorbonn/terrytaylorbonn.github.io/0-tldr.markdown

 For this simple demo you could simply write a Py script that searchs for 1,1,1.
 But you need NN's for complex patterns that are impossible to match using traditional methods.

 All of AI (FSD, LLMs, etc) is based on the same kind of probability computations.
 This really helps you to appreciate what an engineering marvel AI tools are (and how limited their mimickry of "intelligenct" capabilities is).
-CPU-based binary computing is also an engineering marvel, being based on primitive binary clocked switching transistors.
+Likewise, CPU-based binary computing (for non-AI computers like PCs) is also an engineering marvel, being based on primitive binary clocked switching transistors.

 <br>